Busou Shinki: Original Line and MMS

 The series uses a 3.3/4mm standard for parts (both body parts and equipment) that allow them to be connected to other parts.
 This ensures compatibility throughout the line, but deviates from the 3mm standard used by most other Japanese lines, meaning that they are only compatible with each other.

 Busou Shinki product packages come in several varieties such as full sets, EX sets, Light Armor sets, and bodies.
 Full sets come with a unique painted MMS body with head and a full set of equipment.
 EX sets only include a head and a small assortment of equipment, with no MMS body.
 Light Armor sets are complete sets of unique MMS with head and equipment but with a significantly smaller amount of equipment and accessories and a smaller stand compared to regular sets.
 Bodies are sold in blister packages that only contain an MMS body with no equipment.
 The Arnval Mk 2 and Strarf Mk 2 also had Full Arms Package releases, which had more weapons and equipment in addition to the original full set releases.

 There were also multiple exclusive repaint versions only available from Dengeki Hobby, Konami Style, or events.

-Konami also released action figures for various other IPs such as Sky Girls, Otomedius, Beatmania, Gurren Laggan, and Quiz Magic Academy using MMS bodies that are compatible with the Busou Shinki line: These were branded under the MMS label, but not the Busou Shinki label.
+Konami also released action figures for various other IPs such as Sky Girls, Otomedius, Beatmania, Gurren Lagann, and Quiz Magic Academy using MMS bodies that are compatible with the Busou Shinki line: These were branded under the MMS label, but not the Busou Shinki label.
 A Hayate no Gotoku collaboration figure that came with a limited edition version of the Hayate no Gotoku game Nightmare Paradise, however, was under the Busou Shinki label as it included Busou Shinki equipment (repaints of the Valona equipment).